·

 7#.
 Victorian-Inspired Floor Tiles

-Patterned floor tiles, such as black-and-white checkers or encaustic cement designs, add immediate visual interest.
+Patterned floor tiles, such as black-and-white checkers or intricate encaustic cement designs, add immediate visual interest.
 These bold patterns ground the English countryside bathroom and provide a sturdy, practical surface for high-traffic areas.

-If you prefer a softer look, consider a classic herringbone wood-effect tile for a warmer, rustic feel.
-The right flooring ties all your decorative elements together, creating a cohesive and polished final result.
+If you prefer a softer look, consider a classic herringbone wood-effect tile for a warmer, more rustic feel.
+The right flooring choice ties all your decorative elements together, creating a cohesive and polished final result.

 8#.
 Soft Lighting and Sconces

 Avoid harsh overhead lights by installing elegant wall sconces on either side of your vanity mirror.
-Warm, diffused lighting mimics the glow of a fireplace and enhances the cozy atmosphere of a rural home.
+Warm, diffused lighting mimics the comforting glow of a fireplace and enhances the cozy atmosphere of a rural home.

 9#.
 Incorporating Natural Greenery